onlydustxyz/marketplace-frontend/hasura/README.md

 You can modify config in two ways:

 -   Modify yaml source files and load them in your local metadata database
--   Modify database from [the console](http://localhost:8080/console/api/api-explorer) and then export config in your yaml files
+-   Modify database from the console (`yarn hasura start` or `make hasura/start` from root) and then export config in your yaml files

 ### Install Hasura CLI